eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 There are two ways to issue a document using OpenID4VCI:

-1. Using the `OpenId4VciManager.issueDocumentByDocType` method, when the document's docType is known.
+1. Using the `OpenId4VciManager.issueDocumentByFormat` method, when the document's format is known.
+In case of MsoMdoc format, the docType is required.
+In case of SdJwtVc format, vct is required.
 2. Using the `OpenId4VciManager.issueDocumentByOffer` or `OpenId4VciManager.issueDocumentByOfferUri`
    methods, when an OpenId4VCI offer is given.
+3. Using the `issueDocumentByConfigurationIdentifier` method, when the document's configuration identifier is known.
+The configuration identifiers can be retrieved from the issuer's metadata, using the `getIssuerMetadata` method.

 __Important note__:

-- Currently, only mso_mdoc format is supported
 - Currently, only the ES256 algorithm is supported for signing OpenId4CVI proof of possession of the publicKey.
 - See